SPDX License List Matching Guidelines

 1. How These Guidelines Are Applied

 1.1 Purpose: To ensure consistent results by different SPDX document creators when matching license information that will be included in the License Information in File field (Sec.
 6.5 of Spec).
-SPDX document creators or tools may match on the license text itself, the official license header, or the SPDX License List short identifier.
+SPDX document creators or tools may match on the license or exception text itself, the official license header, or the SPDX License List short identifier.

-1.1.1 Guideline: Official License Headers The same matching guidelines used for license text apply to the official license headers.Where applicable, an official license header template file with markup is included with the SPDX License List.
+1.1.1 Guideline: Official License Headers The same matching guidelines used for license and exception text apply to the official license headers.Where applicable, an official license header template file with markup is included with the SPDX License List.
 Official license headers are defined by the SPDX License List as specific text specified within the license itself to be put in the header of files. (see http://spdx.org/spdx-license-list/license-list-overview for more info).

 2. Substantive Text

-2.1 Purpose: To ensure that when matching licenses to the SPDX License List, there is an appropriate balance between matching against the substantive text of the license and disregarding parts of the text that do not alter the substantive text.
-Further guidelines of what part of the license text can be disregarded or considered replaceable for purposes of matching are listed below here and in the subsequent specific guidelines.
+2.1 Purpose: To ensure that when matching licenses and exceptions to the SPDX License List, there is an appropriate balance between matching against the substantive text of the license and disregarding parts of the text that do not alter the substantive text.
+Further guidelines of what part of the license or exception text can be disregarded or considered replaceable for purposes of matching are listed below here and in the subsequent specific guidelines.
 A conservative approach is taken in regards to rules about disregarded or replaceable text.

-2.1.1 Guideline: Verbatim Text License text should be the same verbatim text (except for the guidelines stated here).
+2.1.1 Guideline: Verbatim Text License and exception text should be the same verbatim text (except for the guidelines stated here).
 The text should be in the same order, e.g., differently ordered paragraphs would not be considered a match.

 2.1.3 Guideline: Replaceable Text Some licenses include text that refers to the specific copyright holder or author, yet the rest of the license is exactly the same as a generic version.
 The intent here is to avoid the inclusion of a specific name in one part of the license resulting in a non-match where the license is otherwise an exact match (e.g., the third clause and disclaimer in the BSD licenses, or the third, fourth, and fifth clauses of Apache 1.1).
 In these cases, there should be a positive license match.